-As a creative, you need to access your emotions to make your art, perform, or accomplish your goals.
+As an artist, you need to access your emotions to make your art, perform, or accomplish your goals.
 Emotions are your creative power.
 And, you are the creative instrument that channels all the emotions in their pure form, tones, or meaning.
 When you are in touch with your emotions you can use them to make your art or to perform.
-Your true feelings help you tell your unique story.
-And, you communicate the full spectrum of emotion through art you to create a true connection with your audience.
+You can communicate the full spectrum of your emotions and to create art that a connects to your audience.

-But, sometimes, your past emotional experiences can hijack your feelings of the present and interfere with your creativity or performance.
+But, sometimes, your past emotional experiences can hijack your feelings in the present; thus, interfering with your creativity or performance.

 Unfortunately, your creative instrument has a tendency to slip out of tune.
-Though your goal is to stay connected and grounded in your emotions, your emotions can take over and control you.
-You get stuck in your emotions and feel like you’re at their whims.
+Though your goal is to stay connected and grounded in your emotional experiences, your feelings can take over.
 Unable to direct your emotions to fuel your art, you lose your creative power.

 Being “out of tune” and disconnected from your authentic emotions can look different for different artists.